Skip to main content

 The Investment Policy aims to guide how Council invests any surplus money with financial institutions so it can earn extra income while keeping financial risks low.
-This helps Council make the most of community resources while still having enough funds available to run daily services and operations.The policy aims to ensure Council follows all legislative investment restrictions, and outlines how Council reports on investments, so the community can see how funds are being managed and feel confident in its financial stewardship.How will your feedback be used?
+This helps Council make the most of community resources while still having enough funds available to run daily services and operations.The policy aims to ensure Council follows all legislative investment restrictions, and outlines how Council reports on investments, so the community can see how funds are being managed and feel confident in its financial stewardship.Your input will help refine the policy before it is presented to Council for adoption.
+We invite you to review the draft Investment Policy below and share your feedback in our survey below by 11.59pm 15 March 2026.

 The draft Investment Policy is a revised policy and is designed to provide investment principles and guidance when investing funds with financial institutions.